saphalpdyl/nobrainstorm/README.md

   - Contextual pairing and ranking for 2D graph plotting.
   - Frontend utilizes this data to draft charts using a JavaScript library.

+### Features we want to add in the future:

+### Voice-to-Text

+- **Live Idea Capture**: Capture spoken ideas during live sessions.

+### Instant Visualizations

+- **Automated Structuring**: Convert unstructured input into mind maps, timelines, or hierarchical charts automatically.

 ### Flowcharts

 - **Pattern Recognition**:
-  - AI identifies flows/patterns in brainstorming sessions and generates flow diagrams.
+  - AI will identify flows/patterns in brainstorming sessions and generates flow diagrams.
-  - Flowcharts are provided in code, which the frontend converts into visual representations.
+  - Flowcharts can be provided provided, which the frontend converts into visual representations.

-### Additional Features

-- **Voice-to-Text Enhancement**: Converts voice input into text, corrects grammar, and generates concise notes.
-- **Scribble to Image**: Transforms selected sketches into refined images using DALL-E for minimalistic drawings.
-- **Simple Diagrams**: Generates Venn diagrams and simple roadmaps based on user input.
-- **AI Control**: Includes a "Freeze AI" button to pause automation during divergent thinking phases.
-- **User Control**: Allows users to edit AI outputs and includes a "Re-prompt" button for iterative refinement.

 ## Usage

-1. **Launch the Application**: Open your browser and navigate to `http://brainstromer.tech`.
+1. **Launch the Application**: Open your browser and navigate to https://www.nobrainstorm.tech/.
 2. **Create a New Session**: Start a new brainstorming session by selecting the "New Session" option.
 3. **Utilize the Team Canvas**: Collaborate with your team in real-time using text, sketches, and sticky notes.
 4. **Engage the AI Canvas**: Allow the AI to organize and visualize your ideas into various formats.